moefh/spork/README.md

   done, and neither are universal character escapes (`\u` and `\U`).

 - First bit of phase 7 (converting preprocessing tokens to tokens): in progress.
-Keywords, identifiers, inetegers, floats and strings are being converted.
-Missing character constants.
+Keywords, identifiers, integers, floats and strings are converted.
+Character constants are missing.

 - The rest of phase 7 (parsing and compilation) and phase 8 (linking): not started.